Government Investment in Research

 costs of research slide from video

-Watch a video or read a factsheet describing what F&A reimbursements (also known as indirect costs or overhead) are, how they are determined, and why they are important.
+Watch the video or read a factsheet describing what F&A reimbursements (also known as indirect costs or overhead) are, how they are determined, and why they are important.

-Reducing federal F&A reimbursement would have a disasterous impact on research institutions' ability to foster technologial innovation, advance medical discoveries, sustain a dynamic American economy, and protect our national security, COGR maintains.
-The reimbursement process is efficient, based on acutal research costs, and already partially funded buy universities.
-In fiscal 2023 universities contributed $28 billion of their own institutional funds to support research, including $6.8 billion for the federal share of F&A costs that wasn't reimbursed.
+COGR logo"Investing in science is investing in our future—it’s good for people’s health, for our quality of life, and for the economy," states the Council on Government Relations.
+Reducing F&A reimbursements would have a disasterous impact on research institutions' ability to foster technologial innovation, advance medical discoveries, sustain a dynamic American economy, and protect our national security, COGR warns.
+It maintains that the reimbursement process is efficient, based on acutal research costs, and already partially borne by universities.
+In fiscal 2023 universities paid $28 billion from their own institutional funds to support research, including $6.8 billion for the federal share of F&A costs that wasn't reimbursed.

 Council on Competitiveness

-Council on Competitiveness logoThe reduction "will negatively impact ongoing, critical life sciences and medical research at a time when competitors, especially China, are looking for any advantage to seize the lead in the global innovation race, and to dominate critical exponential technologies from AI to the biosciences."
+Council on Competitiveness logoProposed reduction to National Institutes of Health funding "will negatively impact ongoing, critical life sciences and medical research at a time when competitors, especially China, are looking for any advantage to seize the lead in the global innovation race, and to dominate critical exponential technologies from AI to the biosciences."
 Read the complete statement

 ARCS Foundation is a member of the council, which unites leaders from academia, business, labor, and the national labs, in a nonpartisan effort to lead the global economy, strengthen the innovation infrastructure, and raise the standard of living for all Americans.